Hanuman in very unique posture blessing His devotees

 Ananthamangalam

 The highway connecting Myladuthurai and Nagapattinam runs via Tharangambadi and Thirukkadaiyur in the Nagapattinam District of Tamil Nadu.
-Ananthamangalam is located about a kilo metre from the highway connecting Tharangambadi and Thirukkadaiyur.
+Ananthamangalam is located about a kilometer from the highway connecting Tharangambadi and Thirukkadaiyur.

-Tharangambadi [known then as Tranquebar] was a famous harbor along the eastern coast used by Portugese.
-Thirukkadaiyur houses the famous temple of Abirami [Ambal in a child form].
-Abirami threw her ear ring to make it look like a moon on the sky with a view to upholding a mistaken statement made by her ardent devotee Sri Abirami Battar.
-Sri Battar had told the then king of that place that the moon will appear on the sky though actually it was a new moon [Amavasya] day.
+Tharangambadi [known then as Tranquebar] was a famous harbour along the eastern coast used by the Portuguese.
+Thirukkadaiyur houses the famous temple of Abirami [Ambal in a child form]. to uphold an unintended statement made by her ardent devotee Sri Abirami Battar, Abirami threw her earring to make it look like a moon in the sky.
+Sri Battar had told the then king of that place that the moon would appear in the sky, though it was a new moon [Amavasya] day.

 Thri Nethra Anjaneya Swami of Ananthamangalam